cksystemsteaching/selfie/README.md

 > Virtual Machine

 Virtual machine monitors increase isolation from process to machine level through the notion of a *virtual machine* that behaves like a *physical machine*.
 In other words, virtual machine monitors provide compositionality of program execution at the level of physical machines.
 Intuitively, a virtual machine provides an execution environment for a program that isolates program execution from any other virtual machine running on the same system without sharing any system resources, at least virtually.
 In principle, a program cannot determine whether it is running on a virtual machine or a physical machine.
+This level of isolation can be implemented efficiently and comes with many benefits which we discuss further below.
+Selfie implements virtual machines that are indistinguishable from the RISC-U machines that selfie emulates.
+Processes and threads are a refinement of virtual machines that we also explain further below.

 > Virtual Memory

+A key concept in virtual machines is *virtual memory*.
+Imagine that a virtual machine provides just as much memory or even more, though just virtually, as the physical machine on which it runs.
+Yet multiple virtual machines can run simultaneously on a single physical machine.
+How does that work?
+The key idea is to distinguish the address space of memory from the storage that memory provides, which we explained before.
+Address spaces do essentially not cost anything in terms of physical resources, or very little, only storage does.
+Virtual memory is just an address space without storage as long as no access to virtual memory happens.
+Only when virtual memory is accessed, storage needs to be allocated, but even then only for the addresses that are accessed.
+How this works in detail is explained below.

 > Concurrency